muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)

 ### (m50)
-- Improved: Reworked UI performance and device highlighting.
+- Improved: Reworked UI logic to improve performance.
+UI is significantly more responsive across the board especially when changing inputs or devices if the input was selected at least once.
+- Improved: UI Inputs now use less vertical space to reduce the height of the input list.
-- Improved: Simconnect automatic profile mode switch for aircraft changes as a new lock option to freeze the mode to a specific aircraft.
-This is necessary because GremlinEx has several options now to change modes (for different purposes and needs) that would change the mode outside of the profile (example, via a process focus change followed by a restore to default mode) and locking is a way to prevent this behavior.
-This only impacts Simconnect.
+- Improved: The Simconnect feature to automatically switch profile modes based on the current player aircraft has a new locking option to freeze the mode to a specific aircraft.
+This is necessary because GremlinEx has several potentially conflicting options to change modes (for different purposes and needs).
+The lock feature only impacts profiles using Simconnect and when automatic profile switching is enabled.
+The idea of automatic profile mode switching is each aircraft can have its own mode, with unique mappings.
-- New: Automatic backups of profiles on saving.
-GremlinEx will save by default the last 5 profiles, named numerically based on the profile.
+- New: GremlinEx will now make automatic backups of profiles when saving a profile.
+The last 5 profiles will be saved, and named numerically based on the profile.
 If more than five backups are found, the oldest one is removed.
+The backups are saved to a folder named after the version of GremlinEx profile to make them easier to locate by version.
+The log file will contain the backup file name whenever a profile is saved.

 ### (m49)